mateothegreat/cyber2019-pi-class/metasploit-exercises/README.md

 ## The Targets

-Find raspberry pi's running on the network with port 22 (SSH) open:
+Find your neighbors raspberry pi's running on the network with port 22 (SSH) open:

 ```
 nmap -p 22 --open 192.168.1.0/24